snowtimber/aws-batch-gpu-processing-demo/aws-batch-gpu-blog.md

 2. **Automatic scaling**: AWS Batch automatically scales resources up or down based on workload
 3. **GPU acceleration**: Access to NVIDIA GPUs for massively parallel processing
 4. **No infrastructure management**: AWS handles the provisioning, scaling, and management of compute resources
-5. **Cost optimization**: AWS Batch selects the most cost-effective instance types based on your requirements

 ## Benchmarking GPU vs. CPU Performance